The Spring Framework is just as popular today as it was 12 years ago when I first used it.

 Step 8 : Spring Modules

-Spring is built in a very modular way, and this enables us to use specific modules without using the other modules of Spring.
+Spring is designed in a highly modular way, allowing us to use specific modules independently without needing the others.

 Notes

-• Spring also has very good integration with data and integration layers.
+- Spring provides excellent integration with both data access and integration layers.

-• The Spring has really good connections with web frameworks like Struts.
-Spring also offers a web framework of its own.
-It’s called Spring MVC.
+- Spring has strong integration with web frameworks like Struts, and it also offers its own web framework called Spring MVC.

-• Spring has good support for unit testing through the Spring test framework.
+- Spring provides robust support for unit testing through the Spring Test framework.

 Step 9 : Spring Projects

-Spring projects provide solutions for different problems faced by enterprise applications.
+Spring projects offer solutions to various challenges commonly faced by enterprise applications.

 Notes

-• Spring Boot is one of the most popular frameworks to develop micro services today.
-Spring Boot makes it very easy to develop applications quickly.
-With features like starter projects, auto configuration, and actuators, Spring Boot makes developing production-ready applications a cakewalk.
+- Spring Boot is one of the most popular frameworks for developing microservices today.
+It makes application development fast and easy.
+With features like starter projects, auto-configuration, and actuators, Spring Boot simplifies building production-ready applications.

-Spring has not really restricted itself to just the Spring framework and has gotten involved in a wide variety of projects.
+Spring has not limited itself to just the core framework; it has expanded into a wide range of projects.

-How did Spring maintain its popularity over the past 15 years?
+How has Spring maintained its popularity over the past 15 years?

 Example of Complete Code